-- My most recent research work is in the broad area of error correction coding for storage and communication systems; including the design, analysis, and optimization of innovative algorithms.
+- My most recent research work is in the broad area of error correction coding for storage, communication systems and machine learning; including the design, analysis, and optimization of various algorithms.

 - Our team at QTM focused on cloud and cold storage technologies.

 Data integrity and protection is one of mainstream objectives of data storage business.
 The reliability, durability and availablity of such coded system architectures is one of the controversial issues of the market.
 Our main aim is to develop algorithms and approximate random processes in order to predict the reliability and durability of Quantum's product line as well as help other research groups predict their own by establishing a common set of tools.
 Erasure Correction coding is used to add redundancy to the systems to protect data against system abnormalities/failures.
 Our team's inclination has been a research towards modern erasure codes with linear-time encoding and decoding complexities.
 We consider various coding algorithms ranging from Cauchy Reed-Solomon codes to Fountain codes and locally decodable linear codes to achieve our design objectives.

 The biggest challenge in this whole process is to adapt such neat and beautiful theory to the actual Quantum product line to develop solutions at the system level.
 The integration of efficient implementations of these algorithms are for increased customer satisfaction.
 Our deliverables are patents, technical papers and system level implementations. .